z390development/z390/doc/contributing/contributing_zcobol.md

 remaining critical support items such as COMPUTE are completed, these numbers should continue to significantly improve.
 The plan is to achieve 100% within the next few releases of zCOBOL and then provide optional regression test download for the NIST test suite for zCOBOL.

-These statistics were extracted from:
+More details regarding NIST validation can be found in the [zCOBOL user guide](../user_guide/zCOBOL/zCOBOL_NIST_COBOL_1985_Test_Results.md).

 | Description                       | V1.5.00 | V1.5.00a | Notes                                                |
 |-----------------------------------|---------|----------|------------------------------------------------------|